 - The amount deposited in a current account held with a bank or cooperative bank exceeds INR 1 crore in a financial year;

 Shortly, the assessee who is required to file ITR and has missed the original filing deadline can file a belated return.
-For which taxpayers need to select section 139 (4) from the e-Filing portal.
+For this taxpayers need to select section 139 (4) from the e-filing portal.

 Consequences of late filing of ITR